 - grant programs that reflect the way community services are delivered

 - longer term grant agreements where appropriate, to offer certainty in service delivery

 - a move towards a single grant agreement for each provider to reduce administrative burden

-- a new and streamlined approach to programme performance reporting which is mutually beneficial
+- a streamlined approach to program performance reporting which is mutually beneficial

 - simplified financial acquittal reporting to cut down on administrative costs for providers